nrkn/nz-data/readme.md

 Political parties campaigning, media outlets and analysts etc. have the resources to do this - for everyone else it's time-consuming and tedious.

-I'd like to try to remove this barrier to entry so that everyone can make use of it; to better make informed decisions, or to create infographics, web apps and anything else it might be useful for.
+We'd like to try to remove this barrier to entry so that everyone can make use of it; to better make informed decisions, or to create infographics, web apps and anything else it might be useful for.

-I'm trying to collate this data and make it freely and openly available.

-Initially I'm focussing on just the election results from the MMP general elections held to date.
+Initially we're focussing on just the election results from the MMP general elections held to date.

-I'm particularly interested in:
+To start with:

 - Election results
 - Election polling
 - Census data

-I'm just going to pick away at it when I have time, so contributions would be extremely welcome, either of normalised data in a useful format such as json, xml or csv, or pointers to usable data on the web.
+We're just going to pick away at it when we have time, so contributions would be extremely welcome, either of normalised data in a useful format such as json, xml or csv, or pointers to usable data on the web.

 You can help by either getting in touch with me via [email](mailto:nrkn.com@gmail.com) or sending me a pull request on Github.